avkom/learn-react-old/README.md

 # learn-react
-An education project to learn react.
+An educational project to learn react.